A question from an Audio Masterclass website visitor...

 OK, you don't need the parallel universe (and would you want to annoy the parallel inhabitants?), all you need is the infinitely long pipe.

 Clearly there is a lot of careful design and mathematics that goes into the precise dimensions of such a transmission line loudspeaker.
-But it can work very well indeed and offers a very natural sound.
+But it can work very well indeed and offers a very natural sound, and in addition produces a good level of bass down to frequencies even below the range of human hearing.

-This tunes the cabinet to a certain range of frequencies and actually assists in producing more bass.
+This tunes the cabinet to a certain range of frequencies and assists in producing more bass.

-The problem is that the bass now becomes 'boomy' around the frequency to which the cabinet is tuned.
+The problem is that the bass now becomes slightly but significantly boomy around the frequency to which the cabinet is tuned.

 So the bass reflex cabinet is inherently less accurate than either the closed box or the transmission line, if all are properly designed of course.